galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 - Galaxy developer tools for building tools include Planemo and the new Galaxy Language Server in VCS.
     - These are far more flexible than the ToolFactory
     - They are recommended for full time tool developers in Galaxy willing to learn to use them and needing the flexibility and power.
+    - Training material for those tools is linked at the end of this tutorial.
-- *The ToolFactory is for developers and bioinformaticians not yet familiar with those far more flexible tools.
-Sometimes the scripts they want to wrap are simple enough for the ToolFactory.*
+- **The ToolFactory is for developers and bioinformaticians not yet familiar with those far more flexible tools.**
+- **Scripts they need to wrap are often simple enough for the ToolFactory.**
 - Compared to the recommended Galaxy developer tool development software
-    - Much easier to learn to use a form driven automated code generator
+    - Less to learn to get up to speed using a form driven, automated code generator.
-    - Limits in terms of the complexity it can deal with.
+    - Less capable - limited to relatively simple scripts.
 - Training is available for the much more general tool development infrastructure in the "Development in Galaxy" section of the GTN - for example, "Tool development and integration into Galaxy" linked in the follow-up training recommended at the end of this document

 ---